Siri Singh Sahib Bhai Sahib aka

 cadet training when he visited NMMI in 1983.
 He advised us then that he

-who attended the school in India also attended NMMI in the early '90s.
+who attended school in India later attended NMMI in the early '90s.

-NMMI provides an outstanding two year college option for your sons and daughters upon completion of their
+New Mexico Military Institute offers an outstanding two year college option for your sons and daughters after they complete their

 of NMMI provide a testament to the advantages of attending NMMI, which